Jeremiah 36 ~ Cutting to Fit

-We see a strong example of the handling of the Word of God in Jeremiah chapter 36.
-The Lord instructs Jeremiah to write down all the prophetic words that he has been receiving and then read them to the king of Jerusalem.
-Instead of endlessly speaking them to the people, this time he is to read them aloud and then leave a copy for others to read, ponder, and react to.
+We see an extreme example of the handling of the Word of God in Jeremiah chapter 36.
+The Lord instructs Jeremiah to write down all the prophetic words that he has been receiving and then present them to the people of Jerusalem.
+This time, instead of verbally speaking God's Word to the people, Jeremiah is to write them down and allow them to be read.
+In this manner, they can be read aloud countless time by countless eyes and thus pondered, reacted to, and done.
 A powerful point that many times the written word strikes us a harder blow than simple spoken words.
-Yet as the written Word of God is received by the hard heart of king Jehoiakim, we see something done that I think most all people today would deem as pure evil…yet the same act happens deep within hearts all over this planet today.
+Yet as the written Word of God is received by the hard heart of evil king Jehoiakim, we see something done that I think most all people today would deem as pure wickedness…yet the same act happens deep within hearts all over this planet today.

 As king Jehoiakim reads the Words of God from the scroll he holds in his very hands, it tells of the forthcoming judgement, destruction, and enslavery of his city, Jerusalem.
-The result of years of recklessly rejecting God and His statutes in lieu of worshiping the false gods of other lands.
-And what he reads he doesn’t care for at all.
+A judgement that is the result of years of recklessly rejecting God and His statutes in lieu of worshiping the false gods of other lands.
+And what king Jehoiakim reads he doesn’t care for at all.
 And what does he do with what he doesn’t like?
-He grabs a nearby scribe’s knife, a small sharp knife used by scribes to trim their reed pens and to cut and splice parchments.
-And he then uses that knife to simply cut and remove the pieces of God’s Word that he doesn’t like.
-And to ensure it will not revisit him in the future, he tosses it into his fire, the holy Word of God relegated to warm the chilly palace throneroom.
+He grabs a nearby scribe knife, a small sharp knife used by scribes to trim their reed pens and to cut and splice parchments, and he then uses that knife to simply cut and remove the pieces of God’s Word that he does not like.
+And to ensure those written Words will not revisit him in the future, he tosses them into his fire.
+The holy written Word of God relegated to warm his chilly palace throneroom.

 As I was studying through this chapter, and especially this passage, I came across this quote from Pastor David Guzik which sums up Jeremiah 36:23 ever so well.
 Please allow me to share: